nightwatchcybersecurity/icecrust_canary_example/README.md

 ## How this works?
 A scheduled Github action runs "icetrust" on regular intervals to download and verify projects.
 Those get committed back to Git, and picked up by GitHub pages.
+These projects were selected from the lists found in our ["dont_curl_and_bash" project](https://github.com/nightwatchcybersecurity/dont_curl_and_bash).

 You can see the input/output files and Github actions here:
 - [Input files](docs/data/input/)